SdrogoSgallett/BalatroCloneAsSchoolProject/README.md

 # BalatroCloneAsSchoolProject
-Creating a Balatro clone game in JS to get a nice mark from our CS teachers and showing our collaboration abilities and show that we know how to use GitHub to our teachers
+We are two Italian students creating a Balatro clone game in JS to:
+-get a nice mark from our CS teachers
+-show our collaboration abilities
+-show that we know how to use Git and GitHub to our teachers.